Total public expenditure on education

 Student loans in New Zealand play an important part of the public expenditure on tertiary education.
 When we exclude the public subsidies to households, which include student loans, scholarships and grants, New Zealand's public expenditure on tertiary education as a percentage of the GDP (1.0%) was equal to the OECD average (1.0%).
 The percentage was lower than that of Ireland (1.3%), equal to the United States (1.0%), and higher than Australia (0.8%) and the United Kingdom (0.7%).

-Figure 3: Total public expenditure on education as a percentage of GDP, by level of education (2010)
+Figure 3: Total public expenditure on tertiary education as a percentage of GDP (2010)

 - New Zealand Treasury.
 Financial Statement of the Government of New Zealand for the Year Ended 30 June 2013.
 Wellington: New Zealand Treasury.

 - OECD (2013).
 Education at a Glance 2013: OECD Indicators.
 Paris: OECD.

 - Scott, D., Gini, P. (2010).
 How does New Zealand's Education System compare?
 OECD's Education at a Glance 2010.
 Wellington: Ministry of Education.